mksavic/mksavic.github.io/failures.md

 ## Bachelor's Programs I Did Not Get Into:

-\* **Disclaimer**: I literally only applied to two schools: University of Michigan-Dearborn and University of Michigan.
+\* **Disclaimer:** I literally only applied to two schools: University of Michigan-Dearborn and University of Michigan.

 | Year |       University       |  Letter |
 |:----:|:----------------------:|:-------:|